Last updated: February 8, 2023

 Officially opened in April 2015, the Newcastle Memorial Walk is a picturesque 450 metres long bridge and boardwalk, dedicated to the memory of fallen soldiers from the First World War.

-Several viewing platforms along the way give visitors great views of Newcastle, its long beaches, and the Tasman Sea.
+Several viewing platforms along the way give visitors great views of Newcastle, its beautiful beaches, and the coastline.